 When an arrhythmia is serious, you may need urgent treatment to restore a normal rhythm.
 This may include:

-Sometimes, getting better treatment for your angina or heart failure will decrease the chance of having an arrhythmia.
+Sometimes, better treatment for your angina or heart failure will lower your chance of having an arrhythmia.

 Other treatments to prevent or treat abnormal heart rhythms include: